Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Chambolle--Pock and the Douglas--Rachford Algorithms

 \subsection{The Douglas--Rachford algorithm}

 Let us consider the particular case of the problem \eqref{eq22} when $\mathcal{X}=\mathcal{U}$ and $L=\mathrm{Id}$.
 The problem becomes

-By setting $\sigma=1/\tau$ in the Chambolle--Pock algorithm, we recover the Douglas--Rachford algorithm~\cite{lio79,eck92,com04,sva11} as a particular case:
+By setting $\sigma=1/\tau$ in the Chambolle--Pock algorithm, we recover the Douglas--Rachford algorithm \cite{lio79,eck92,com04,sva11} as a particular case:

-Note that the Douglas--Rachford algorithm is not a primal--dual proximal point algorithm, since the operator $P$ in \eqref{var_inclusioncp} is not strongly positive any more.
-So, its weak convergence, which is not strong in general \cite{com20}, is difficult to establish; it was shown only in 2011 by Svaiter~\cite{sva11}.
+Note that the Douglas--Rachford algorithm is not a primal-dual proximal point algorithm since the operator $P$ in \eqref{var_inclusioncp} is no longer strongly positive.
+So, its weak convergence, which is not strong in general~\cite{bui20}, is difficult to establish; it was only shown in 2011 by Svaiter~\cite{sva11}.
 Let us have a quick look at the structure of the Douglas--Rachford algorithm.
 First, we define the auxiliary variable

-The Douglas--Rachford iteration only depends on this concatenated variable, not on the full pair $(x^{(i)},u^{(i)})$, and we can rewrite it as:
+The Douglas--Rachford iteration depends only on this concatenated variable, not on the full pair $(x^{(i)},u^{(i)})$, and we can rewrite it as: